Metana-Inc/metana-fullstack-demos/module-5/readme.md

 ## Todo

+- add logging middleware - Morgan
-- Add mongo backend, add to env settings
+- Add mongo backend in index.js add to env settings
 - add schemas for users and blogs
--
+- break out mongo to a separate /db/dbconn.js file
+- add seedDb.js script for users and blogs in /scripts